Home » Barcelona » 21 unusual and cool things to do in Barcelona

 To enjoy this experience, you just need three things: to love hiking, be in Barcelona, and be willing to meet incredible people!
 Delph, from Intothewildcat, will take care of the rest.

 Each Sunday, she organises a hike for 8-10 people to discover a wild place in Catalonia.
-She designs the routes, leads the walks, and takes care of all the logistics.
-All you have to do is show up at the meeting point (always in Barcelona).
+She designs the routes, leads the walks, and handles all the logistics.
+So, all you have to do is show up at the meeting point (always in Barcelona).
 There, you’ll meet the group and hop on public transport to the chosen destination for the hike.

 Oh, and we almost forgot.
-You also need to be quick in signing up!
-Delph advertises her hikes on Instagram, and they work on a first-come, first-serve basis.
+You also need to be quick when signing up!
+The bookings work on a first-come, first-serve basis.

 5. Watch the sunrise from a SUP board

-One of the advantages of having a beach in the city is that you can go practise aquatic sports or for a swim at any time!
-Stand up paddle (or SUP) has become a popular sport to practise in La Barceloneta, where several shops are renting SUP boards.
+One of the advantages of having a beach in the city is that you can go swimming or practising aquatic sports at any time!
+Stand-up paddleboarding (or SUP) has become a popular sport in La Barceloneta, where several shops rent SUP boards.

-If you want to start your day with a blast, head to La Barceloneta and participate in a sunrise stand up paddle session.
-You’ll see the sunrise from the sea and the city starting to glow under the first rays of sun.
-At this time, La Barceloneta is far from being the hectic beach that it’s later during the day.
+If you want to start your day with a blast, head to La Barceloneta and participate in a sunrise stand-up paddle session.
+You’ll see the sunrise from the sea and the city starting to glow under the first rays of the sun.
+At this time, La Barceloneta is far from being the hectic beach that it is later during the day.
 It’s quiet instead, and those who wake up early and head there are rewarded with a beautiful sunrise scene.

 Several centres in La Barceloneta organise SUP sessions.
 The experience lasts for an hour and a half, and you can do it on your own or with a guide.
 We’ve tried Anywhere Water Sports and Ungravity, and we loved both.